 w = Configuration settings major number.
 If there are changes to the configuration settings, the major number will be revised upward. x = Indicates correction in either XCCDF or OVAL, but does not indicate configuration setting changes, nor does it communicate versions of XCCDF or OVAL.
-Corrections can also include the addition of previously manual checks that are now automated. y = OVAL version, where 0=5.4, 1=5.3, 2=5.5, 3=5.6, and so on. z = XCCDF version, where 0=1.1.4, 1=1.1.5, 2=1.1.6, 3=1.2, and so on.
-Specification: http://fdcc.nist.gov/ For the purposes of testing, vendors may choose either version 1.2.0.0 or version 1.2.1.0 for validation.
-2.1.2 Security Content Automation Protocol (SCAP) Definition: SCAP is a specification for expressing and manipulating security data in standardized ways.
+Corrections can also include the addition of previously manual checks that are now automated. ''' y = OVAL version, where 0=5.4, 1=5.3, 2=5.5, 3=5.6, and so on. ''' z = XCCDF version, where 0=1.1.4, 1=1.1.5, 2=1.1.6, 3=1.2, and so on.
+Although SCAP 1.0 defines the OVAL version to be 5.3, NIST currently supports two versions of the USGCB SCAP content, one that uses OVAL 5.3 and one that uses OVAL 5.4.
+Both are acceptable for USGCB Scanner validations at this time.
+All other capabilities will only be tested against OVAL 5.3 until SCAP moves to a new version, as defined in NIST SP 800-126.
+Specification: http://usgcb.nist.gov/index.html 2.1.3 Security Content Automation Protocol (SCAP) Definition: SCAP is a specification for expressing and manipulating security data in standardized ways.
 SCAP uses several individual specifications in concert to automate ongoing security monitoring, vulnerability management, and security policy compliance evaluation reporting.
 The SCAP version allows the versions of the SCAP components to be referred to collectively.
-Version: 1.0 Specification: http://scap.nist.gov/ SCAP 1.0 includes:
+Version: 1.0 Specification: NIST SP 800-126 SCAP 1.0 includes: